Q. I submitted my application last week, but I’m still unable to bid?

 Q. Why has someone been re-housed before me, when I know they registered for housing after me?

 A. All applicants’ circumstances are different, which may mean that someone has a higher housing need than you.
-We may also have had to offer someone emergency accommodation.
+They may fully occupy the property and you may not, They may be in a higher band than you, We may also have had to offer someone emergency accommodation.
 We cannot give feedback on another person’s application, but all houses are allocated in line with MTCBC Housing Allocation Policy, which does mean that if someone has a higher level of housing need they may be re-housed before you, even if they have been registered afterwards.

 Q. I suffer from poor health, do I need to provide any additional information?